laurenforrest/starter-hugo-academic2/content/applicants/3. good fit/index.md

 **2. You have relevant experience**.
 For example, you completed a senior thesis, worked as a post-bacc research coordinator, OR you have experience doing other things that required systematic adherence to a procedure or protocol (e.g., you did computer coding, you managed an extremely difficult scheduling system, etc.)

 **3. You are already savvy with stats and want to get even more savvy, and you want to apply your stats skills to topics like suicide and/or eating disorders.** Stats interests and/or skills are especially desirable, given the intensive longitudinal data I’m currently collecting and plan to collect in the future and the big datasets I'm analyzing.
-If you have these interests and/or skills, please highlight them in your personal statement!
+If you have these interests and/or skills, please highlight them in your statement of purpose!

-Examples of stats-savviness include (but are not limited to):
+Examples of stats savviness include (but are not limited to):
 - using R
 - data wrangling and management
 - writing and using syntax